winebarrel/qlap/README.md

   -hinterval string
     	Histogram interval, e.g. '100ms' (default "0")
   -int-cols-index
-    	Create an index on the INT column if 'true' -nagents int
+    	Create indexes on INT columns in the table to be created -nagents int
     	Number of agents (default 1)
   -number-char-cols int